pyotr777/aws_cli/README.md

 * awsip

-   Show assigned IP address of EC2 instance.
+   Show public IP address of an EC2 instance.
    Usage: `$(basename $0) <instance id or tag Name>`.

 * awsipls

    List Elastic IP addresses.

-* awsls
+* __awsls__

-   List instances IDs, tag "Name" values and instance states (running, stopped, pending,...).
+   List instances IDs, tag "Name" values, instance states (running, stopped, pending,...) and IPs .
-   With -s option prints only instance IDs and tag "Name" value.
+   With -t option prints only IDs and Name tags.
+	With -i option prints only public IPs of running instances.
+	With instance ID after options -t or -i shows only Name tag or public IP address for the given instance.

+	Switch profile used by this command with `--profile <profile_name>` option.

-* awsrun
+* __awsrun__

    Create and launch a new instance.
    Usage: `awsrun <launch parameters json file> [<tag>]`.

    JSON file must be created beforehand with `aws ec2 run-instances --generate-cli-skeleton ...` command.
-For details refer to http://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html.
+For details refer to [run-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html).

-   If <tag> argument given, the new instance will be tagged.
+   If `<tag>` argument is given the new instance will be tagged.

+   Switch profile used by this command with `--profile <profile_name>` option.

 * awsstart